 Minimum Criteria for Success

-For this project, the metrics I will be examining are the model accuracy for all nine models, and the loss of each DL model.
+For this project, the metrics I will be examining are the model accuracy for all nine models and the loss of each DL model.

 Deep Learning Models

-For each deep learning model, there are two different accuracy scores; the Training Accuracy (TA), which is the model accuracy forpredictions of the model on seen training data, and the Validation Accuracy (VA), which is the accuracy of the predictions on the testing data.
+For each deep learning model, there are two different accuracy scores; Training Accuracy (TA), which is the model accuracy for predictions on seen training data, and Validation Accuracy (VA), which is the accuracy of the predictions on the testing data.

 The TA is important because it shows how well the model has learnt the training dataset.
-Due to the relatively small size of the training and testing datasets, the acceptable scores for the TA that denote a successful model will be any scores from 60%.
-Any TA scores below this range will be considered as too low or not accurate enough, indicating that the either the model needs to have its parameters adjusted, the data format applied to the model is leading to a loss of important information or that underfitting is occurring (where the model has not learnt the training data well enough).
+Due to the relatively small training and testing datasets, the acceptable scores for the TA that denote a successful model will be any scores from 60%.
+Any TA scores below this range will be considered as too low or not accurate enough.
+This will indicate that the model needs to have its parameters adjusted, the data format applied to the model is leading to a loss of important information.
+It might also be an indicator that underfitting is occurring (where the model has not learnt the training data well enough).

 The VA is important because it demonstrates how well the model works when classifying data it has not learnt (unseen data).
 Acceptable scores for the VA that indicate success are any values from 70%.
-Any scores below this will lead to the respective model being considered as insufficiently accurate.
-I am considering the VA to be more important than the TA.
-This is not to say that the TA is unimportant, but rather, that the VA gives a better indication of how well each model performs overall when tested on new data.
+Any scores below this will lead to the respective model being considered insufficiently accurate.
+Therefore, I consider the VA to be more important than the TA.
+This is not to say that the TA is unimportant, but rather, that the VA gives a better indication of how well each model performs when tested on new data.

-Another metric that is usually observed in DL models is the loss [50].
-Loss here refers to the level of error the model produces when carrying out classification.
-A higher value for loss means that the model is making more inaccurate predictions.
+Another metric usually observed in DL models is the loss [50].
+A loss here refers to the level of error the model produces when carrying out classification.
+A higher value for loss means that the model makes more inaccurate predictions.
 The loss values are Training Loss (TL) and Validation Loss (VL).
 Because I am applying binary crossentropy [51] as my loss function, I expect the loss values to be relatively high.
 This is because of the nature of crossentropy functions where a single incorrectly classified value can cause the loss to increase exponentially.
-Usually, when working with NNs, the loss is expected to be as low as possible but because I have applied crossentropy, I will be considering a good loss value as anything below 1.0.
+Usually, when working with NNs, the loss is expected to be as low as possible.
+Still, because I have applied crossentropy, I will consider a good loss value as anything below 1.0.

 To conclude, the measures for a successful DL model are a TA of at least 60%, a VA of at least 70%, with a TL and VL below 1.0 each.